lovell/farmhash/README.md

 and the 128-bit methods are not implemented.

 This module uses FarmHash v1.1.0 (2015-03-01).
-It has been tested with Node.js 16, 18, 20 and 22
+It has been tested with Node.js 16 to 24
-on Linux (glibc, musl),
+on Linux (x64, ARM64),
-macOS (x64, arm64) and
+macOS (x64, ARM64) and
-Windows (x86, x64).
+Windows (x86, x64, ARM64).

 Pre-compiled binaries are provided for
-Intel CPUs with SSE4.2 intrinsics and Apple ARM64 CPUs.
+Intel CPUs with SSE4.2 intrinsics and ARM64 CPUs.
 Use the `npm install --build-from-source` flag to gain performance benefits on more modern CPUs such as those with AVX intrinsics.